Strong Property (T), weak amenability and $\ell^p$-cohomology in $\tilde{A}_2$-buildings: Buildings of type

 \subsection{Projective planes and $\tilde A_2$-buildings}

-A \emph{projective plane} consists of a set $P$ of \emph{points}, a set $L$ of \emph{lines}, and an \emph{incidence relation} $\mathop{\sim} \subseteq P \times L$ satisfying the following axioms (where $p \in P$ and $\ell \in L$ are \emph{incident} if $p \sim \ell$): \begin{enumerate} \item for every pair of points $p,p'\in P$ there exists a unique line $\ell\in L$ incident with both $p$ and $p'$ \item for every pair of lines $\ell,\ell'\in L$ there exists a unique point $p\in P$ incident with both $\ell$ and $\ell'$, \item there exists at least two lines, and every line is incident to at least three points. \end{enumerate}
+A \emph{projective plane} consists of a set $P$ of \emph{points}, a set $L$ of \emph{lines}, and an \emph{incidence relation} $\mathop{\sim} \subseteq P \times L$ satisfying the following axioms (where $p \in P$ and $\ell \in L$ are \emph{incident} if $p \sim \ell$): \begin{enumerate} \item for every pair of points $p,p'\in P$ there exists a unique line $\ell\in L$ incident with both $p$ and $p'$; \item for every pair of lines $\ell,\ell'\in L$ there exists a unique point $p\in P$ incident with both $\ell$ and $\ell'$; \item there exists at least two lines, and every line is incident to at least three points. \end{enumerate}

+Note that if $(P,L,\sim)$ is a projective plane, then its dual $(L,P,\sim)$ is again a projective plane.

-A \emph{generalized hexagon}, or \emph{building of type $A_2$}, is the incidence graph of a projective plane: its vertices are the elements of $P\cup L$ and its edges connect incident vertices.
+A \emph{generalized triangle}, or \emph{building of type $A_2$}, is the incidence graph of a projective plane: its vertices are the elements of $P\cup L$ and its edges connect incident vertices.
+Following the standard graph-theoretical terminology, a coloring of a graph by a set $S$ (the colors) is a map from the vertex set to $S$ such that no pair of adjacent vertices edges have the same image in $S$.

-\begin{definition} A \emph{building of type $\tilde A_2$} is a 2-dimensional simplicial complex $X$ that is simply connected and such that the link of every vertex is a generalized hexagon.
-It is equipped with a coloring (in the sense of graph theory) of the vertices by $\Z/3\Z$.
+\begin{definition} A \emph{building of type $\tilde A_2$} is a 2-dimensional simplicial complex $X$ that is simply connected, such that the link of every vertex is a generalized triangle, and that is equipped with a coloring of the vertices by $\Z/3\Z$.
 The color of a vertex $x$ is called its \emph{type} and denoted $\typ(x)$.
 An \emph{apartment} in $X$ is any subcomplex that is isomorphic, as a simplicial complex, to the tiling of the Euclidean plane by regular triangles. \end{definition}

 \begin{remark} For our purposes it will be convenient to consider the type map as part of the structure of the building.
-Note, however, that this is not customary in the literature. \end{remark}
+This is not customary in the literature but note that the coloring is determined by the simplicial structure of $X$ up to a permutation of $\Z/3\Z$ (see e.g. \cite[Corollary 4.8]{AbramenkoBrown}). \end{remark}